 First up is our set of 10 Letter Confusion Worksheets.
 The worksheet below simply asks students to circle a specific letter in each line.

-Letters available – b and d, p and q, n and m, i and j, f and t.
+Letters available include b and d, p and q, n and m, i and j, f and t.

 We have added another element of fun to this next worksheet by including a die and turning it into a game.
-Grab some sticky dots and choose the two letters you want your students to focus on.
+Grab some dot stickers, and choose the two letters you want your students to focus on.
 I have used the most common, ‘b’ and ‘d’.
 This would be a fantastic game played in pairs.

 Here’s how to play: